shreeshnath/pokedex-lite/README.md

 Simple persistence

 🧩 Challenges Faced
-1️⃣ Handling Paginated API Calls
+Handling Paginated API Calls
 PokéAPI does not return full Pokémon details on the first call.
 Solution:
 Fetch list ➜ map results ➜ fetch details for each Pokémon in parallel (Promise.all).
-2️⃣ Combining Search + Type Filter
-Both filters work client-side.
-Solution:
-Apply search filter first
-Then apply type filter
-Memoize results for performance
-3️⃣ Managing Favorites With LocalStorage
+Managing Favorites With LocalStorage
 Solution:
 Create custom hook useLocalStorage()
 Sync on component mount